-The job search really begins as soon as you enter college – that's when you'll begin to focus on understanding the career you want and developing the skills you need to be successful at that job.
+The job search really begins as soon as you enter college or your begin on-the-job training or an apprenticeship program – that's when you'll begin to focus on understanding the career you want and developing the skills you need to be successful at that job.

 Start early to get ready for life after college.

 - Begin to explore careers at your college career center.

 - If you haven't done so yet, write your resume.
 Revise it as you accomplish more in college.

 - Join campus organizations and clubs related to your professional interests.